Thought-Controlled “Avatar” Robot Invented For Virtual Embodiment

 Below is a diagram with blood flows and movements:

-If you are as amazed about this as we are, have a look at the video below and watch the whole experiment for yourself:
+If you are as amazed by this as we are, have a look at the video below and watch the whole experiment for yourself:

 But this is not the first time humans control robots with sheer thought power.
 Honda’s ASIMO robot is also thought controlled and he was invented in 2009!